 No. Redux is an update, not a new product.
 You can get your copy by visiting a redelivery terminal in the Slink Mainstore and requesting new copies of the items you own.
 If the redelivery is missing any items that you have previously bought or were gifted, you can IM Slink Resident for the update.

 Can I upgrade my hands, feet and body purchases to a bundle

-If you own hands, deluxe feet or 4 or more of the single feet, and any of the bodies, you can request a like-for-like upgrade to a bundle, by sending a message with your avatar name and a list of the Slink body part items you own inworld to Slink Resident (if you do not have all the pieces you can purchase what is missing before contacting her) .
+You can request an upgrade to a bundle, by sending a message with your avatar name and a list of the Slink body part items you own in-world to Slink Resident (if you do not have all the pieces listed above you may purchase what is missing before contacting her) .
 You will receive a bundle that contains the same body that you own.
 There are advantages to the bundles that weren’t included in the separate packs that are worth converting for!
-An all in one attachment for body, hands and feet being one of them.
+An all in one attachment for body, hands and feet as well as asymmetry harness.

 Contact Slink Resident here: IM Link to Slink Resident

 Why am I blue and yellow with writing all over me help!

 The blue and yellow textures represent the SL bakes on mesh texture ID’s and will only show if you are not in a compatible viewer.
 If using a 3rd party viewer you will need to make sure that you have installed one with bakes on mesh compatibility.